 Graff had been a visiting professor at Vassar College and lectured on many other campuses; he had been the distinguished speaker at the U.S. Air Force Academy, as well as the Sol Feinstone Memorial Lecturer at the Jewish Theological Seminary.

 Graff married Edith Krantz in 1946; she died in 2019.
-He is survived by their daughters, Iris Morse and her husband, Martin Fox, and Ellen Graff BC’77, LAW’78 and her husband, Andrew; five grandchildren; and five great-grandchildren.
+He is survived by their daughters, Iris Morse and her husband, Andrew Morse, and Ellen Graff BC’77, LAW’78 and her husband, Martin Fox; five grandchildren; and five great-grandchildren.
 Graff’s twin sister, Myra Balber, predeceased him.

 A memorial service will be held at a later date.
 To make a memorial contribution, contact Regina Ketting, director of gift planning in the Office of Alumni and Development.